-Select Allan Guinot in the slicer on the top left.
+Select Allan Guinot in the District Manager slicer on the top left.

-Note that Allan’s district outperformed Last Year in March and June.
+Note that Allan’s district outperformed in March and June, compared to last year.

-Note that for the Women’s category, his district never met last year’s volume.
+Notice that for the Womens-10 category, Allan's district didn't meet last year’s volume.

-What is our data telling us about sales growth this year?
+What the data says about sales growth this year

-The last area we want to explore is our growth – new stores opened this year.
+The last area we want to explore is our growth by examining the new stores opened this year.

-Click on the Fashions Direct legend item in the top right chart.
-Notice, even for the same chain, the best store (Winchester Fashions Direct) significantly outperforms the worst store (Cincinnati 2 Fashions Direct) $21.22 vs $12.86 respectively.
+Select the Fashions Direct legend item in the Open Store Count by Open Month and Chain top-right chart.
+Notice, even for the same chain, the best store (Winchester Fashions Direct) significantly outperforms the worst store (Cincinnati 2 Fashions Direct) by $21.22 vs $12.86, respectively.

-- Click Winchester Fashions Direct in the slicer and observe the line chart.
+Select Winchester Fashions Direct in the Name slicer and observe the line chart.
 The first sales numbers were reported in February.

-- Click on Cincinnati 2 Fashions Direct in the slicer and you will see in the line chart that it was opened in June and it seems to be the worst performing store.
+Select Cincinnati 2 Fashions Direct in the slicer and observe in the line chart that it was opened in June and appears to be the worst performing store.

-- As before, explore by clicking on other bars, lines and bubbles throughout the charts and see what insights you can discover.
+Explore by selecting other bars, lines, and bubbles throughout the charts and see what insights you can discover.

-We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into retail data.
-Now it's your turn — connect to your own data.
-With Power BI you can connect to a wide variety of data sources.
-Learn more about getting started with Power BI.
+We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into sample data.
+Now it's your turn; connect to your own data.
+With Power BI, you can connect to a wide variety of data sources.
+To learn more, see Get started with the Power BI service.